josesamos/starschemar/README.md

 The goal of `starschemar` is to define transformations that allow you to easily obtain star schemas from flat tables.
-In addition, it includes basic data cleaning operations and incremental data refresh operations, adapted to this context.
+In addition, it includes basic data cleaning, dimension enrichment, incremental data refresh and query operations, adapted to this context.

 ## Installation